Product strategy

 Product strategy defines the high-level plan for developing and marketing a product, how the product supports the business strategy and goals, and is brought to life through product roadmaps.
 A product strategy describes a vision of the future with this product, the ideal customer profile and market to serve, go-to-market and positioning (marketing), thematic areas of investment, and measures of success.
 A product strategy sets the direction for new product development.
 Companies utilize the product strategy in strategic planning and marketing to set the direction of the company's activities.
 The product strategy is composed of a variety of sequential processes in order for the vision to be effectively achieved.
 The strategy must be clear in terms of the target customer and market of the product in order to plan the roadmap needed to achieve strategic goals and give customers better value.

 Goals of product strategy

-Product strategy aims to provide context for what the product and business intends to achieve, the target customers and market, and the work to accomplish.
+Product strategy aims to provide context for what the product and business intend to achieve, the target customers and market, and the work required to accomplish these goals.

-Vision provides the big picture of what the company is trying to achieve.
-Without vision, it will be difficult for stakeholders to understand its direction and it will lack connection to a broader picture.
+Vision describes what the company is trying to achieve.
+Vision helps stakeholders understand its strategic direction of the company.